 2. Go on a Classical Sri Lanka journey by Luxury Gold

 Trust Luxury Gold to craft a five-star itinerary with incredible VIP experiences, and this extends to spiritual and cultural journeys such as this.
-The eight-day trip will take you through some of the local highlights and scenic beauty of this tear-shaped island such as staying in luxury in the misty hills of Nuwara Eliya where guests can pick their own tea leaves and sample some of the freshest tea, visit local markets, witness a traditional dance performance at the Sacred Tooth Relic Temple in Kandy or trek to Adam's Peak, Sri Lanka's 2,243-metre-high mountain that is considered a place of spiritual pilgrimage.
+The nine-day trip will take you through some of the local highlights and scenic beauty of this tear-shaped island such as staying in luxury in the misty hills of Nuwara Eliya where guests can pick their own tea leaves and sample some of the freshest tea, visit local markets, or witness a traditional dance performance at the Sacred Tooth Relic Temple in Kandy.

 3. Trek the Oita Hot Spring Trail by Walk Japan